In 2009, when I first became a Catholic, I felt called again to resume my once-a-week physical fast to stop abortion.

 Some 25 years before, when our children were young, a Christian friend, Debbie Streeker, and I had fasted weekly as a team.
 As stay-at-home moms saddened by legalized abortion, we had to do something.
 It wasn't easy then with little ones ducking between our legs in our individual homes.
 It wouldn't be easy now at age 60.
 But this longing to fast again weekly, now as a Catholic, felt right.
 Summarized, it was a desire to take up my cross, deny myself in a small way, and NOT chew food every Tuesday--My once-a-week physical fast.

-As Catholics, of course, we are only required to fast on Ash Wednesday, the first day of Lent, and on Good Friday, the day that Jesus Christ was crucified.
+As Catholics, of course, we are only required to fast on Ash Wednesday, the first day of Lent, and on Good Friday, the day of Christ's crucifixion.
 Anyone over the age of 18, but under the age of 60, should eat only one full meal and two small meals on those two days, and The Catholic Church encourages Catholics to observe this fast.
-Of course, ”ascetical” means practicing self-denial, and in this instant age of gratification, that self-mortification is a healthy habit.
-(TFC)
+Of course, ”ascetical” means practicing self-denial; and in this instant age of gratification, that self-mortification is a healthy habit.
+(The Frugal Catholic)